Financially reviewed by Patrick Flood, CFA.

 Conclusion

 I like that M1 has tried to remove every barrier to investing for young beginners and seasoned investors alike.
 Fees and complexity alone can be prohibitive for new investors with traditional brokerage platforms.
 M1 has inarguably made investing much more accessible than ever before.
 This has been CEO and Founder Brian Barnes's goal from the start.
 He believes that “everyone’s money should be working harder for them.”
-He maintains that investing should be simple, easy, and free.
+He maintains that investing should be simple, easy, and low cost.
 I can get behind that.

 Disclaimer: While I love diving into investing-related data and playing around with backtests, this is not financial advice, investing advice, or tax advice.
 The information on this website is for informational, educational, and entertainment purposes only.
 Investment products discussed (ETFs, mutual funds, etc.) are for illustrative purposes only.
+It is not a research report.
 It is not a recommendation to buy, sell, or otherwise transact in any of the products mentioned.
 I always attempt to ensure the accuracy of information presented but that accuracy cannot be guaranteed.
 Do your own due diligence.
 I mention M1 Finance a lot around here.
 M1 does not provide investment advice, and this is not an offer or solicitation of an offer, or advice to buy or sell any security, and you are encouraged to consult your personal investment, legal, and tax advisors.
-All examples above are hypothetical, do not reflect any specific investments, are for informational purposes only, and should not be considered an offer to buy or sell any products.
+Hypothetical examples used, such as historical backtests, do not reflect any specific investments, are for illustrative purposes only, and should not be considered an offer to buy or sell any products.
 All investing involves risk, including the risk of losing the money you invest.
 Past performance does not guarantee future results.
 Opinions are my own and do not represent those of other parties mentioned.
 Read my lengthier disclaimer here.

 Are you nearing or in retirement?
-Use my link here to get a free holistic financial plan from fiduciary advisors at Retirable to manage your savings, spend smarter, and navigate key decisions.
+Use my link here to get a free holistic financial plan and to take advantage of 25% exclusive savings on financial planning and wealth management services from fiduciary advisors at Retirable to manage your savings, spend smarter, and navigate key decisions.

 Do the recurring deposits happen before the trading window on the specified day?